hans-arn/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/Report.md

    | ------------------------------------------- | ------------------------------------------- |
    | ![](doc/task5_1-leastconn_freq_browser.png) | ![](doc/task5_1-leastconn_sreq_browser.png) |

-   Testing with JMeter, we can see that the requests are almost evenly split between both nodes but not exactly, we don't know the reason.
-You know my brother, it's like we can decide which one is the best.
+   Testing with JMeter, we can see that the requests are almost evenly split between both nodes but not exactly, we're not exactly sure why.
+We suspect that it's most likely due to the fact the `leastconn` is better suited when long sessions are expected (e.g. ldap, SQL, etc...)

    ![](doc/task5_1-leastconn_jemeter1.png)